mwilliamson/mammoth.js/README.md

     p[style-name='Aside Heading'] => div.aside > h2:fresh
     p[style-name='Aside Text'] => div.aside > p:fresh

+#### Markdown

+Using `--output-format=markdown` will cause Markdown to be generated.
+For instance:

+    mammoth document.docx --output-format=markdown

+Markdown support is still in its early stages, so you may find some features are unsupported.

 ### Library

 In node.js, mammoth can be required in the usual way: